Immo (Lotharingian count): "Crafty" Count Immo of the Lotharingian rebellion of 939

 During the Lotharingian rebellion of Duke Gilbert, which ended with the Battle of Andernach in 939, Widukind of Corvey describes Count Immo as "acute and exceptionally sly" (Latin "versutum et callidum nimis"), and Emperor Otto, who knew he was an important counselor to Gilbert, “decided it was better to use this man’s cunning rather than fight with arms”.
 Immo chose the stronger side, and Gilbert "took this badly" because Immo had been someone who had supported him and been loyal.
 Immo captured a fort, and then under siege captured an entire herd of the duke's pigs using a piglet, infuriating the duke and causing a mobilization against Immo.
 Immo then had a large number of beehives thrown at the duke's mounted men, causing the horses to be stung.
 The duke broke off the siege.
 Gilbert is reputed to have said “When Immo was with me, I was able to maintain the loyalty of all of the Lotharingians easily.
 Now, even with all of the Lotharingians, I am not able to capture him, while he stands alone.”

 Widukind himself expressed uncertainty about a story that Immo later took up arms against king Otto, but "surrounded by an army" and "in the middle of the winter", he surrendered and became "faithful and useful" (fidelis et utilis, used to denote the behavior of those who Otto defeated and then forgave).
 One of the questions historians have is when this winter siege could have occurred.
-Jongbloed (2009 pp. 19–20) proposes that this rebellion must be one known from the winter of 953/4.
-(See below.)
+Jongbloed (2009 pp. 19–20) proposes that this rebellion must be a much later one known from the winter of 953/4.

 The Basilica of Chèvremont, near Chaudfontaine, on the site of an ancient castle.

 Thirdly, Widukind reported that after the Battle of Andernach, where Duke Gilbert died, two Lotharingian nobles named Ansfrid and Arnold, held the fortification of Chèvremont near Liège.
 They were talked down by Count Immo who suggested they could still be allies against the king, and offered Ansfrid his only daughter's hand.
 He captured them when they came to meet, and sent them to the king, suggesting that Ansfrid would need the hardest torments during questioning.
 In this passage, Immo is described as having been brought up by Duke Gilbert, and always with him as a friend before the rebellion.
 As Dierkens has pointed out, this description matches the Immo of 934 in Waha, who seemed to be in the entourage of the Duke.
-Dierkens also believes that after the taking of Chèvremont, he possibly became the keeper of the fort for some decades (see below.)
+Dierkens also believes that after the taking of Chèvremont, he possibly became the keeper of the fort for some decades.